 WHEN: The List indicates when to report each condition.
 Cases or suspected cases of illness considered to be public health emergencies, outbreaks, exotic diseases, and unusual group expressions of disease must be reported to the local health department or DSHS immediately.
 Other diseases for which there must be a quick public health response must be reported within one working day.
 All other conditions must be reported to the local health department or DSHS within one week.

-- HOW: Most notifiable conditions, or other illnesses that may be of public health significance, should be reported directly to the local or health service regions.
+HOW: Most notifiable conditions, or other illnesses that may be of public health significance, should be reported directly to the local or health service regions.
+See exceptions marked by * on the Texas Notifiable Conditions List above.
 Paper reporting forms can be obtained by calling your local or health service region or by download in PDF format (Epi-2 for more detailed single case medical care provider reports or Epi-1 for less detailed multiple reports).
-As a last resort or in case of emergency, reports can be made by telephone to the state office at 800-252-8239 or 512-776-7111.
-Calling 512-776-7111 after hours will reach the physician/epidemiologist-on-call.
+As a last resort or in case of emergency, reports can be made by telephone to the state office at 888-963-7111.
+After hours this number will reach the physician/epidemiologist-on-call.

 Laboratory Services Section Manual of Reference Services

 Immediately report isolates of vancomycin intermediate and resistant Staphylococcus aureus (VISA) and (VRSA) by calling (800) 252-8239 or faxing (512) 776-7616.
 Isolates of VISA and VRSA shall be submitted to the Texas Department of State Health Services, Laboratory Services Section, 1100 West 49th Street, Austin, Texas 78756-3199.
 All reports of VISA and VRSA shall include patient name; date of birth or age; sex; city of submitter; anatomic site of culture; date of culture; and minimum inhibitory concentration (MIC) if available.